NCPW: The Role Of The Regulator

 During National Consumer Protection Week (NCPW), we take a look at the role of regulators and their functions.
 Many consumers may be unfamiliar with the job of a regulator and what it entails.
 While it should be no surprise that regulators play an important role in defending consumers from illegal and harmful business practices, what may be less known is the wide range of other functions that regulators perform.
+We take a closer look at NCPW: The Role Of The Regulator.

 Regulators are often responsible for enforcing a wide variety of laws, including those related to financial products and services.
 In addition, they work closely with civil agencies like the BBB and law firms to protect consumers from unfair practices.
 The increase in consumer complaints from 2020 to 2021 was unprecedented, and regulators have been on the front lines investigating reported issues and taking action to hold businesses accountable.